guerrinoservices/influencer-opportunity-finder/PRIVACY_POLICY.md

 The Extension does not impersonate users, bypass platform safeguards, or automatically submit actions or communications on a user’s behalf.

+All analysis actions are initiated by the user through explicit interaction with the Extension.

 6.2 No Affiliation

 We are not affiliated with, endorsed by, or sponsored by Amazon or any other third-party platform.